 Brad joined Hospice & Palliative Care of Iredell County in July of 2013.
 He comes to HPCIC with 13 years of experience in the Accounting field.
 Brad earned a Bachelor of Science degree in Accounting with a minor in Spanish from Appalachian State University and a Master of Business Administration degree from Gardner-Webb University.
 He spent two years in Costa Rica as a missionary where he became fluent in Spanish.

 Brad enjoys spending time with family, hiking, playing golf, and is very involved in church activities.
-Brad resides in Conover, NC with his wife Renee’ and two young children.
+Brad resides in Conover, NC with his wife and three children.

 Lamenda Cashion joined our team in 2014 as a case manager providing hospice care to patients in their homes.
 In 2017 she moved into the role of Director of Homecare.